 So when they look at your foot on the treadmill at the running store, don’t let that one piece of information make you think you need a radically different shoe.

-Switching to a zero drop or minimalist shoe will not automatically stop you from heel striking!
+Switching to a zero drop or minimalist shoe will not automatically stop you from heel striking or overstriding!

 However, there are benefits for some runners who transition to a shoe like Altra Zero Drop.